What is the BACnet Protocol and How is it Used in Building Automation Systems to Control Data Exchange?

 An object represents physical information such as physical inputs and outputs, as well as nonphysical information like software or calculations.
 It is important to note that each object may represent a single piece of information or a group of information performing the same, specific function.

 Figure 2.
 The role of objects within a BACnet setup.
+When a collection of objects performs a specific function, it is called a BACnet device.
 Image courtesy of BACnet.org.

 All objects must have an identifier, data type (i.e., analog or digital value), and additional information such as read-only, modified by other devices, etc..
 The BACnet defines a total of 23 standard objects and covers almost all general-purpose functions in a building automation system.
 A collection of objects performing a specific function is called a BACnet Device.